-Under Section 6 of the Uganda Insurance Act, the non-life and life insurance businesses are required to have paid up capital of Ushs 4,000 million and Ushs 3,000 million respectively.
-The General Business company has paid up capital of Ushs 14,574 million while the Life Business has paid up capital of Ushs 8,363 million.
-Both subsidiaries were compliant with the minimum paid up capital requirements as at 31 December 2020.
-The amount is also above the required paid up capital of Shs 6,000 million for a non-life company and Shs 4,500 million for a life insurance business as per the Insurance (Capital Adequacy and Prudential Requirements) Regulations 2020 which becomes effective on 31 December 2021.
+The General Insurance Business has paid up capital of Ushs 14,574 million while the Life Assurance Business has paid up capital of Ushs 9,272 million.
+These amounts are also above the required paid up capital of Shs 6,000 million for a non-life company and Shs 4,500 million for a life insurance business as per the Insurance (Capital Adequacy and Prudential Requirements) Regulations 2020.